 How to do long-tail keyword research

 To keep this example simple, we will stick with our ice cream shop example.
 We already know that something like “ice cream shop Main Street” is one possible long-tail keyword.
 Let’s try to identify three more.

 One easy method is to use Google search.
-Simply go to Google’s home page and begin to type in “ice cream.”
-Google Suggestions will list long-tail keywords that are generating a lot of activity.
+Simply go to Google’s home page and begin to type in “ice cream” into the search bar.
+Google’s autocomplete suggestions will list long-tail keywords that are generating a lot of activity.
 Depending on your local area, you will begin to see “ice cream near (city/town/neighborhood).”
 You may also see “ice cream near me.”
 These are both long-tail keywords that will help you develop effective content for your website.

-Likewise, the bottom of the first page of a Google search offers Related Searches, which is a list of long-tail keywords related to your query.
+Likewise, the bottom of the first page of a Google search offers Related Searches.
+This is a list of long-tail keywords related to your query.

-Of course, the paid tools can help you find long-tail keywords.
-You can even use these keywords to add to your Google Analytics Goals.
+Of course, the paid keyword research tools can help you find long-tail keywords.
+You can even use these keyword suggestions to add to your Google Analytics Goals.
 Your preferred paid tool will give you an option to search for a head keyword, like “ice cream shop.”
 From there, it will display data about the average number of searches for numerous related keywords.
-You can read through the results and determine which ones are relevant for your local area.
+You can read through the results and determine which keyword variations are relevant for your local area.

 Experts on long-tail keywords and more

-Long-tail keywords are the bread and butter your SEO strategy needs in order to convert qualified leads.
-These individuals have a specific user intent that you can easily address with tailored SEO pages or blog posts on your website.
+Long-tail keywords are the bread and butter that your SEO strategy needs to convert qualified leads.
+People searching for long-tail keyword phrases have a specific user intent.
+You can easily address their intent with tailored SEO pages or blog posts on your website.

-If you’re ready to improve your SEO strategy, contact rellify to learn what high-performing relevant content (which is based on AI-assisted keyword research) can do for you.
+If you’re ready to improve your SEO strategy, contact rellify to learn what high-performing relevant content based on AI-assisted keyword research can do for you.